 In this book, the author shows how starting out broke can actually be an advantage because it will force you to think outside of the box.
 It teaches you to efficiently use your resources and forces you to authentically connect with customers and create imaginative marketing strategies.

 Along with detailing his own experiences, the author also tells the stories of fellow successful entrepreneurs such as Steve Aoki, a deejay who grew a $100 business into a global sensation, and Gigi Butler, who created a cupcake empire with just debt and a dream.

-Sometimes, I don’t like Robbins stuff, however.
-It seems to me he takes others ideas, and just adds hype and motivation.
+Sometimes, I don’t like Robbin's stuff, however.
+It seems to me he takes other peoples ideas and just adds hype and motivation.
 Much of his stuff is decent, but others do it with more depth.

 What he has, undeniably, is the skill to elicit an incredible amount of motivation from his readers.
-Since this category is motivational books Tony Robbins needs to be in running for the best ever!
+Since this category is motivational books, Tony Robbins needs to be in the running for the best ever!